 I had a 51A supported and I want to appeal it.
 Can Attorney Ellis help me?

-DCF offers administrative process for appealing their decisions.
+DCF offers administrative process for appealing their decisions called a fair hearing.
 You can appeal a supported 51A, being listed as an alleged perpetrator in the DCF central registry and other DCF decisions.
-Attorney Ellis can prepare your appeal for you and argue it at the administrative hearing.
+Attorney Ellis can prepare your appeal for you and argue it at the fair hearing.
 Often flat fee rates are available.
 Once you get the letter stating the decision to support the allegations you have 30 days to file the appeal.

 What is a legal Care and Protection case?